grafana/extreme-dashboard-makeover-breakouts/team_challenge.md

 At the end of this exercise, everyone will vote on who has the best dashboard (you cannot vote for your own dashboard).
 Please name your team so that everyone knows who to vote for....good luck!

+The following library panels have been created as starting points: